 2 weeks: Start feeling like a local in Banff and Lake Louise

 There are many turquoise-hued lakes in Banff National Park that aren’t Lake Louise.
 Two Jack, Bow and Hector Lakes are just the beginning – they’re lesser-known but no less dazzling.
-Join the locals at Johnson or Herbert Lakes for an evening swim, or ice skate over the bubbles at Abraham in that elusive pocket of time between the freeze and the snow.
+Or join the locals at Johnson or Herbert Lakes for an evening swim.

 Are you all about hiking the mountains?
 Any local can spout off a list of favourite peaks that go way beyond Cascade and Rundle.
 Try Hector, Bourgeau or Forbes mountains once you’ve done your research and consulted with the Parks Canada team to ensure your safety.
 Plan ahead and never underestimate the mountains: choose a trail that suits your ability level.